 Grants are another source of free money.
-Like scholarships, they do not have to be repaid.
+Grants and scholarships do not have to be repaid.
 However, they are slightly different from scholarships in that they are need-based and not merit-based.

 Grants are determined based on the financial information that you provide on the FAFSA or the Free Application for Federal Student Aid.
 Completing and submitting the FAFSA is mandatory in order to avail of any type of financial aid, from grants to loans.
 The best time to submit this form is anytime after Jan 1 to end of Feb for the academic year that you are applying to.

 The college that you are attending will typically award you the most generous grant.
-After reading through your FAFSA application and determining how much your family can afford to pay towards your tuition, they try to fill in the gap by offering you a generous grant.
+After you complete the FAFSA, the college reads through your FAFSA application and determining how much your family can afford to pay towards your tuition, they try to fill in the gap by offering you a generous grant.

 There are state grants too.
 The amount and eligibility for state grants vary from state to state so you will have to make enquiries.

 3. Take A Look At Work-Study Jobs